-The presence at the meeting, in person or by proxy, of the holders of a majority of the common stock outstanding on the record date constitutes a guorum, permitting shareholders to take action at the meeting.
-On March 5, 2021, there were 62,360,086 shares outstanding of Martin Marietta's common stock, \$.01 par value per share.
+The presence at the meeting, in person or by proxy, of the holders of a majority of the common stock outstanding on the record date constitutes a quorum, permitting shareholders to take action at the meeting.
+On March 4, 2022, there were 62,360,086 shares outstanding of Martin Marietta's common stock, \$.01 par value per share, and each share of common stock is entitled to one vote per share.